04sen/Cisco-Backup-Script/README.md

 The Idea is to have this script running indefinitely on a lightweight device and/or Server connected to the network.
 You will need to restart the Script if the device reboots.

+## Testing The Script

+It is recommened to use a physical Cisco-ios device however you can also access the [Cisco Sandbox](https://developer.cisco.com/site/sandbox/) and use one of the Always-on devices to test the script.

+I recommened using the **IOS XE on Cat8kv AlwaysOn** device as it has given me the most consistency.

 ## Troubleshooting